 For me, the journey to finding joy in cleaning my home was a long, drawn-out process.
 But it doesn’t have to be for you!
 That’s why I’ve broken down the whole process for you here.

 Please keep in mind though, even though you can learn to enjoy cleaning much faster than I did, (it took me a good 10 years!!) changing your thoughts and actions is not something you can have immediate, over-night success with.
 But keep working at it, I’m positive you can get there must faster than I did!!

 Start with a simple morning and evening routine: do the dishes, throw away any trash and wipe the kitchen counters off.
-Doing the dishes twice day takes very little time.
+Doing the dishes twice a day takes very little time.
 I do my typical routine in about 10 minutes.
-That means I spend a whopping 20 minutes a day cleaning house.
+That means I spend a whopping 20 minutes a day cleaning the house.
 So much for the hours idea, right?
 My routine even includes doing a load of laundry and getting it put away.